Jagiellonian University in Krakow

 - Residence Permit

-The University offers an optional intensive two-week preparatory Polish Language course for incoming students.
+The University offers an optional intensive two-week preparatory Polish Language course for incoming students for an additional cost.
 To learn more, please visit the School of Polish Language and Culture's website.

 Fall Semester: October - February

 Spring Semester: February - June

 Since this program is a University Exchange program you will pay OU tuition/fees to the OU Bursar and housing/meals/living expenses to Jagiellonian University.

-Use this Jagiellonian University Budget Estimate to help you plan for study abroad and compare programs!
+Use this Budget Estimate for Jagiellonian University in Krakow to help you plan for study abroad and compare programs!

 There are number of scholarships available for study abroad students.
 Below is a partial list to get you started!